It sounded like a crazy idea: birth control for rats.

-The short answer: district leaders aren't sure yet.
+The short answer: District leaders aren't sure yet.
 They recently extended the duration of the program to allow more time to obtain results.

-The program was initially billed as a six-month pilot and the first time the product is being tested in a real-world, city-wide setting.
+The program initially was billed as a six-month pilot and the first time the product is being tested in a real-world, city-wide setting.
 Brown's team began deploying the sweet liquid solution inside bait boxes in April, in an effort to sterilize the rodents in areas with the most complaints.